-Dr. Martha Cruz Zuniga is an assistant clinical professor of economics and is also the Director of Economics programs.
+Dr. Martha Cruz Zuniga is an associate clinical professor of economics and is also the Director of Economics programs.
 She specializes in development economics, international economics and monetary economics with particular focus on migration, remittances, microfinance, poverty, education, and international transmission of shocks.
 She is especially interested in issues affecting developing countries.

 Dr. Cruz Zuniga obtained her Ph.D. in Economics from Western Michigan University.
 She also holds a M.A. in Economics from Western Michigan University and a B.A. in Economics from The Pontifical Catholic University of Ecuador.